Anshita-Jaiswal/ETG-Python-Internship--IMS/README.md

 # ETG-Python-Internship--IMS
-ETG Python for ML/AI Internship- Anshita Jaiswal's Inventory Management System (IMS) This repository is having all the codes with json files.
+ETG Python for ML/AI Internship- Anshita Jaiswal's Inventory Management System (IMS).
+This repository is having all the codes with json files.
 This IMS is working on NoSQL based database.